andorsk/awesome-decentralized-community/readme.md

   distributed ledger technologies (DLT), who will share ideas, projects, lectures, and advances associated with those technologies and their application domains.
+- [International Workshop on Emerging Digital Identities](https://www.ares-conference.eu) : The International Conference on Availability, Reliability and Security.
 - [Penn Blockchain Conference](https://www.pennblockchain.com/) : Seeks to
   bridge the gap between academia and industry in the pursuit of building and using decentralized systems
-- [Identity Week Amsterdam](https://www.terrapinn.com/exhibition/identity-week/index.stm) :  Conference and exhibition bringing together the brightest minds in the identity sector to promote innovation, new thinking, and more effective identity solutions.

 ## Hackathons